ozpoo/portfolio-netlify/src/pages/about/index.md

 path: /about
-title: I care greatly for those I work with — I feel my purpose as a creator is to be the conduit for others — to assist in the manifestation of tools and artifacts that enhance wellbeing and bring life to dreams.
+title: I care greatly for those I work with — I feel my purpose as a creator is to be the conduit for others — to assist in the manifestation of tools and artifacts that enhance wellbeing and give life to dreams.
 ---
 ![](/img/108566b2275a80713fef68496c2d9f0f.jpg)